neerajk555/SQL-Training-exercise/module-15-best-practices-for-sql/08-Take-Home-Challenges.md

-# Take-Home Challenges — Professional Practices
+# Take-Home Challenges — Best Practices for SQL

 ## 📋 Before You Start